shaydan12/SOC-Analyst-Home-Lab/README.md

 &nbsp;

-In this challenge, I set up a SOC environment placing a Windows Server and a Linux Server up in the cloud with SSH and RDP enabled and open to the internet in order to investigate brute force activity.
+In this challenge, I set up a SOC environment and purposefully placed a Windows Server and a Linux Server up in the cloud with SSH and RDP enabled and open to the internet in order to investigate brute force activity.

 &nbsp;